Buccatini al amatriciana

 Story

-This sauce comes from the town of Amatrice wich used to be in the Abruzzo region.
+This sauce comes from the town of Amatrice which used to be in the Abruzzo region.
 There it is made without wine and eaten with spaghetti.
 In Rome it's often written Matriciana and it's considered a Roman dish despite it's known heritage.
 It's related to the sugo Gricia, with the simple addition of tomatoes.
 It seems the use of wine is a typical Roman addition as many recipes leave this out.

 Chemistry